ErikRobles/Psycology/README.md

 # Psycology
 Website for psycologist
 Need help.
-Looks great in mobile but won't accept media queries on resize.
+Looks great in full screen but when getting close to mobile size, mediaquery won't kick in.
 Thanks in advance.